Article: With AI reshaping work, can Indian IT giants adapt?

 The road ahead for Indian IT

-As the tech landscape continues to evolve, Indian IT giants face further disruption.
-Adapting to changing talent preferences and the resulting skill gaps is crucial for their long-term success.
-The focus on upskilling needs to be the norm, not the exception.
-For instance, TCS employees have clocked 51 million learning hours, acquiring 5 million competencies, per their quarterly report.
+As the tech landscape evolves, Indian IT giants are facing new disruptions.
+Adapting to changing talent preferences and addressing skill gaps is crucial for their long-term success, making upskilling essential.
+For instance, TCS employees have logged 51 million learning hours and gained 5 million competencies, according to their latest report.

-The coming years will test the resilience and adaptability of these tech titans as they navigate the uncharted waters of a rapidly transforming industry.
-How they respond to these challenges will shape the future of India's IT sector and its position in the global tech arena.
+The next few years will challenge these tech leaders' ability to adapt and thrive in a rapidly transforming industry.
+How they tackle these challenges will shape the future of India's IT sector and its position in the global tech scene.

 Read full story